Semmetje11lolly/RideRate/_changelog/README.md

 ---

+## 16-10-2025 (Donderdag)

+Added basic CRUD functionality to the rides database.<br>
+Added corresponding views to view and create rides.

+## 15-10-2025 (Woensdag)

+Added migrations to create database tables.<br>
+Experimented by echoing the database data to the homepage.

 ## 14-10-2025 (Dinsdag)

-Started working on the base structure for the webapp<br>
+Started working on the base structure for the webapp.<br>
-This includes a master-layout file, layout file for pages and styling
+This includes a master-layout file, layout file for pages and styling.

 ## 08-10-2025 (Woensdag)

-Commited lession code to git for later reference
+Commited lession code to git for later reference.